 How To Invest In Sensex

-Likewise invest in Nifty 50, you can invest in Sensex through Index funds, ETF, or direct equity.
+Likewise invest in Bank Nifty, you can invest in Sensex through Index funds, ETF, or direct equity.

 You can choose the method depending on your investment goals, risk appetite, and financial situation.